-If graduate credit is sought for research work pursued at laboratories not officially a part of the University of Pennsylvania (for example, where the investigator is not a member of the graduate group), the student must obtain prior permission from the graduate chair.
+If graduate credit is sought for research work pursued at laboratories not officially a part of the University of Pennsylvania (for example, where the investigator is not a member of the Graduate Group), the student must obtain prior permission from the Graduate Group Chair.
 University policies regarding intellectual property apply in the case of research conducted in extramural settings.